Seagate/openSeaChest/README.md

 * *openSeaChest_Firmware*
 * *openSeaChest_Format*
 * *OpenSeaChest_GenericTests*
+* *OpenSeaChest_Logs*
+* *OpenSeaChest_NVMe*
 * *openSeaChest_PowerControl*
 * *openSeaChest_SMART*

 ### Source
 Depend on your git version & client you can use either of the following two commands to clone the repository.

 git clone --recurse-submodules -j8 https://github.com/Seagate/openSeaChest.git